 The key to reducing trauma, fear and stress during pregnancy is to adopt the attitude that the baby feels everything the mother does.
 By adopting this attitude of connectedness, the mother can position herself as an advocate for the well-being of herself and her baby.
 And although it is not fully understood how the baby perceives these messages, it is important to be aware of this holistic communication, which includes the ebb and flow of love and stress hormones, neurotransmitters (chemical messages), nutrients, and physical activity, all of which impact the developing baby.

 In modern pediatrics and developmental psychobiology, fetal programming (also called prenatal programming) is the idea that during development of the fetus significant physiological responses can be shaped and nurtured by environmental events.
 Food, exposure to environmental chemicals, mood, touch, sounds and stress can all affect the baby's development.
 Cellular environments can change gene expression during the construction of tissues and organs, and these changes can influence long-range function throughout adulthood.

 Indeed, there is a consensus among neuropsychologists, neurotoxicologists, herbalists and midwives that the quality of life of the mother directly impacts the vitality and mood of the baby.
 Awareness that a woman's emotional state during pregnancy affects her unborn child can be explained by the "fetal programming hypothesis," which theorizes that disturbing factors can affect the baby biologically.

-According to this theory, high levels of concern and stress during a woman's pregnancy can predispose a child to attention deficits, hyperactivity, OCD, acting out and mood disorders.
-This hypothesis also posits that children whose mothers were depressed during pregnancy have a lifelong increased risk of mental illnesses, such as concern and mood disorders, which may be a result of reduced structural connectivityin the area of the brain that controls emotion.
+According to this theory, high levels of concern and stress during a woman's pregnancy can predispose a child to attention deficits and mood fluctuations.
+This hypothesis also posits that children whose mothers were experiences negative emotions during pregnancy have a lifelong increased risk of mental and mood issues, which may be a result of reduced structural connectivity in the area of the brain that controls emotion.

 Tips to Promote Wellness & Relaxation for Mother & Child